isabella232/rtos-docs-pr.it-it/rtos-docs/netx/chapter4.md

 ## <a name="nx_ip_delete"></a>nx_ip_delete

-Elimina istanza IP creata in precedenza
+Eliminare un'istanza IP creata in precedenza

 ### <a name="prototype"></a>Prototipo